 You can also plan one or more stripes along the edges from where you start and finish your dishcloth.
-This is a great way to use up those smallest amounts of yarn, as technically you only need enough yarn for two rows of one color to make things match!
+This is a great way to use up those smallest amounts of yarn!

 The crochet moss stitch is also perfect for planned color pooling!
-The color designs you can create are endless.
+With this technique you use a variegated yarn, and the color designs you can create are endless.

 Other Patterns to Try

 - Beginner Crochet Dishcloth Pattern with Striped Option